 - Alert students to begin creating their portfolios.
 They should view, discuss, and critique sample portfolios on AP Central, and consider these questions.

 - Explain the portfolio requirements to your students.

 - Work with your students to capture digital images of their artworks that adhere to the image recommendations and requirements.

-- Help students become familiar with and apply the scoring guidelines for the 2-D Design, 3-D Design, and Drawing portfolios.
+- Help students become familiar with the scoring rubrics for the 2-D Art and Design, 3-D Art and Design, and Drawing portfolios.

-- Talk to your students about the digital submission process and the student version of this web demo[for Studio Art Digital Submission].
+- Talk to your students about the digital submission process.

-- Establish and communicate a firm deadline for students to forward finalized digital portfolios to you (ideally, after students receive their AP numbers and college codes from the AP coordinator, or by sometime in late April) so you have enough time for a final review before forwarding them to your AP coordinator.
+- Establish and communicate a firm deadline for students to forward finalized digital portfolios to you, so you have enough time for a final review before forwarding them to your AP coordinator.

-- Make sure students have successfully set up their access to the web application and that they have chosen the correct portfolio type (i.e., 2-D Design, 3-D Design, or Drawing).
+- Make sure students have successfully set up their access to the AP Art and Design digital submission web application and that they have chosen the correct portfolio type (i.e., 2-D Art and Design, 3-D Art and Design, or Drawing).

-- On or before May 10, the AP coordinator will work with you to ensure 2-D Design and Drawing students have assembled the Quality sections (the five physical artworks) of their portfolios.
-The coordinator will ship the physical portfolios containing the Quality sections to the AP Program before the close of the next business day following the school’s last regularly scheduled AP Exam.
+- On or before May 8, the AP coordinator will work with you to ensure 2-D Art and Design and Drawing students have assembled the Selected Works sections (the 5 physical artworks) of their portfolios.
+The coordinator will ship the physical portfolios containing the Selected Works sections to the AP Program before the close of the next business day following the school’s last regularly scheduled AP Exam.

-- After you forward portfolios to your coordinator, sign back in to the web application occasionally to view the portfolios’ statuses to ensure your coordinator forwards all digital portfolios to the AP Program by 8 p.m.
-ET on May 10.
+- After you forward portfolios to your coordinator, sign back in to the AP Art and Design digital submission web application occasionally to view the portfolios’ statuses to ensure your coordinator forwards all digital portfolios to the AP Program by 8 p.m.
+ET on May 8.
 Only coordinators can take this final step, and only portfolios that have a “Sent to AP” status at the time of the deadline will be received by the AP Program and scored.